stevelacey/stevelacey/README.md

 # Hey, I’m Steve 👋

-I'm a Software Engineer with 15+ years experience writing PHP, Ruby & Python.
-I specialize in building web apps using frameworks like Laravel, Rails, React and Vue.js.
+I'm a Software Engineer with 15+ years experience writing Python, PHP & Ruby.
+I specialize in building web apps using frameworks like Laravel, Django, React and Vue.js.

 I work remotely with teams to build appropriate, elegant and reliable solutions to complex problems – helping global companies, start-ups and web agencies reach business goals with technology, on-budget, on-time.